Vote By Mail

 Return ID Envelopes

-with the voted ballot enclosed must be postmarked by Election Day and received in the Elections Department no later than 3 days after the election to be counted.
+Enclose your voted ballot and drop in the mail.
+It must be postmarked by Election Day to be counted.
 To make sure your ballot is one of the first ballots to be counted and included in the initial summary reports, vote and mail your ballot back to the Elections Department early for processing.